hbcbh1999/100DaysOfMLCode/README.md

 I developed a K-Means classifier and posted it on GitHub.

 ## Day 5: 19th July 2018
 Some code cleaning on K-Means.
+I started studying Decision Trees and Random Forest.